 DU Faculty are invited to attend!
 For additional information (including zoom links), visit our DORI site.

 The Office of Research and Innovation encourages these endeavors through:

 - Assisting with grant applications and competitions

 - Fostering interdisciplinary and community partnerships.

 - Safe research with human subjects and animals

 Licensing and Patent Development

-The Office of Research serves as the touch point for those outside the University who are interested in Technology Transfer .
+The Office of Research and Innovation serves as the touch point for those outside the University who are interested in Technology Transfer .

 The experienced team has created spin-off companies, processed patent applications, and licensed technology and patents, and welcomes inquiries about these possibilities.

 View our Planning Your Proposal page for Information about the grant process, from availability and deadlines to proposal writing, budgeting and post-project follow-up.